minahilirfan26/Mini-Hackathon-1/README.md

 # Mini-Hackhathon-1
-1ST Mini Hackhathon from SMIT
+1ST Mini Hackhathon in SMIT using HTML5 & CSS